 - Born 1960 or later: 67 years

-Unlike SSDI, your income does not limit your Social Security retirement benefits.
+Unlike SSDI, your income will not play a role in restricting your Social Security retirement benefits.
 The SSDI rules will no longer count for your retirement benefits.
+A lawyer can give you more information about how Social Security Disability benefits change at retirement age.

 What About Childhood Disability Benefits?

 Some children can receive disability benefits.
-If you received these benefits as a kid, the SSA would review your case two months before you turn 18.
+If you received these benefits as a kid, the SSA would need to go over your case two months before your eighteenth birthday.

 The review will see if your medical condition qualifies for adult disability benefits.
 If you are eligible, you can receive SSDI as an adult for as long as you’re disabled.